Applying to International Medical Schools

 Additional International Medical Schools of Interest

 There really is not any reliable or objective match rate data per school for the Caribbean and other international schools.
 The larger and more successful Caribbean schools that self report “match” data can be misleading.
 As a general rule, International Medical Graduates (IMGs) (both US citizens and non-citizens) have an approximately 48% match rate.
-The PDF Document: NMRP publishes an large report specifically analyzing match outcomes for IMGs in enormous detail.
+The PDF Document: NMRP publishes a large report specifically analyzing match outcomes for IMGs in enormous detail.

-A searchable directory of foreign medical schools, visit the International Medical Education Directory.
+For a searchable directory of foreign medical schools, visit the International Medical Education Directory.

 In addition, international medical schools must annually report and meet certain eligibility requirements to remain as participants in the federal student loan programs.
 Additionally, an international school may be eligible to participate in the federal student loan programs, but the school’s medical program may be ineligible to participate.
 You MUST contact your intended school to confirm that its medical program is currently eligible and participates in the loan program.